SWEN90009-2024/SC-BlueRing/docs/Meetings/TeamMeetings/20 March Meeting.md

 4. **Idea Sharing**
     - Team members shared ideas and collaborated to draft the requirements elicitation document, leveraging insights from the client meeting.

-5. **No Client's Problems Identified**
-    - Unlike in the client meeting, no specific problems from the client's side were discussed in this team meeting.

 ### Next Steps
 - Further refine the requirements elicitation document to ensure it fully captures the project's scope and objectives.